asbor/boroy-docs/README.md

 mkdocs build
 ```

-## Deployment

-The site automatically deploys to GitHub Pages when you push to the `main` branch.
-Make sure to:

-1. Enable GitHub Pages in repository settings
-2. Set source to "Deploy from a branch"
-3. Select `gh-pages` branch

 ## Contributing

 1. Edit Markdown files in the `docs/` directory
 2. Use VS Code for the best authoring experience
 3. Preview changes with `docker compose up`
-4. Commit and push to deploy
+4. Commit and push to keep your repository synced

 ## Troubleshooting